guilbt/base-enum-with-converter/README.md

 So i thought to myself, wouldn't it be cool to be able to generalize this conversion?

-And this is what i came up with :).
+And this repository's code is what i came up with :).

-If anyone had a better idea, i'm open for lectures.
+If anyone had a better solution for this problem, i'm completely open for lectures.